hyperspy/hyperspy/doc/user_guide/mva.rst

 ****************
 .. warning::

-   In version 0.3.0beta3 the syntax for most of the machine-learning functions have changed.
+   In version 0.4 the syntax of many of the machine-learning functions has changed.
 It follows a summary of the changes:

    * `principal_components_analysis` was renamed to `decomposition`
    * `independent_components_analysis` was renamed to `blind_source_separation`